auth0/auth0-angular/README.md

       // Use a string to match the URL exactly
       '/api',

+      // Use a wildcard to match URLs that start with this value '/api/*',

       // Use a regex to match anything starting with /api /^\/api/,